Matching With Pre-Existing Binding Agreements: The Agreeable Core: Model

-The veto power inherent in the agreeable core allows one member of a status quo match to dictate the matches his or her partner can form.
-The picture to have in mind is both agents in a status quo match simultaneously searching for better matches.
-They both agree to cancel their status quo match \textit{simultaneous to both confirming new partners.} Because the match of one partner influences who is willing to match with the other, both must agree not only to cancel their status quo match but also approve of the other's new match.
-By only considering agreeable coalitions, we allow agents to veto a blocking coalition before the coalition acts.
+The veto power inherent in the agreeable core allows one member of a initial match to dictate the matches his or her partner can form.
+The picture to have in mind is both agents in a initial match simultaneously searching for better matches.
+They both agree to cancel their initial match \textit{simultaneous to both confirming new partners.} Because the match of one partner influences who is willing to match with the other, both must agree not only to cancel their initial match but also approve of the other's new match.
+By only considering agreeable coalitions, I allow agents to veto a blocking coalition before the coalition acts.

-We find the following justification for the agreeable core helpful in explaining the agreeable core and how we allow agents veto blocking coalitions \textit{ex ante}.
-For a given status quo $\rema$, agents are considering forming the individually rational match $\mat$.
-Before $\mat$ is realized among the agents (say, before the agents cancel their status quo agreements and form the $\mat$ agreements), a coalition considers enforcing some match $\mat ' $ among themselves.
+I find the following justification for the agreeable core helpful in explaining the agreeable core and how I allow agents veto blocking coalitions \textit{ex ante}.
+For a given initial match $\rema$, agents are considering forming the individually rational match $\mat$.
+Before $\mat$ is realized among the agents (say, before the agents cancel their initial agreements and form the $\mat$ agreements), a coalition considers enforcing some match $\mat ' $ among themselves.
 If some agent $\age$ is in the coalition but $\rema(\age)$ is not in the coalition, then $\rema(\age)$ may refuse to permit $\age$ to form $\mat '$ unless $\rema(\age)$ is certain he or she will prefer $\mat ' $ to $\mat$.
 Hence, $\rema(\mat)$ must also be in the coalition.

 Perhaps surprisingly, the set of matches not blocked by any agreeable coalition is not a subset of the individually rational matches.
-Our definition of blocking coalition does not allow an agent to demand $\rema$, and hence the restriction to individually rational matches is substantive.
-For a simple example, restrict \cref{exa1} to just contractor $1$ and city $A$.
+My definition of blocking coalition does not allow an agent to demand $\rema$, and hence the restriction to individually rational matches is substantive.
+For a simple example, restrict \Cref{exa1} to just contractor $1$ and city $A$.
 The match $\mat(1) = 1$ and $\mat(A) = A$ is not blocked by any coalition but does not Pareto improve $\rema$.